In Appleseed, Briareos' face remains concealed until Appleseed Ex Machina, where it is revealed he is just another bishie.

 In Medaka Box, Hanten Shiranui almost always faces away from the camera.
 The few times he's facing front have his head obscured by something (usually a speech balloon).

-In Gundam SEED, Big Bad and resident Char Clone Rau le Crueset's face is never shown during the TV series, but the Compilation Movie version of the plot does.
+In Mobile Suit Gundam SEED, Big Bad and resident Char Clone Rau le Crueset's face is never shown during the TV series, but the Compilation Movie version of the plot does.
 Except briefly when it get's blown off by a gun (and partially covered after by Rau's hand) in episode 45 (43 in the remaster) and in flashbacks in the same episode where we see him meeting Mu as a kid.

 In Gakuen Babysitters, Yutaka, Midori's father, usually appears with an overgrown full beard and a hat, obscuring his eyes and the shape of his face.
 When he "appears" clean-shaven in the Volume 5 extras, he's only seen from behind, and when Midori cries due to not being able to recognize him, her mother is forced to cover his still unseen face with a Santa mask to get her to stop.

 In Saki, until the fourth round of the prefectural finals, Momo's face was never shown from the front, and she had no speaking lines.
 At the end of the first East-South round, however, she surprised everyone by calling a tile Touka had discarded, with her face being shown for the first time.
-Afterward, a flashback sequence ensued, showing that for much of Momo's life, she was ignored due to lacking presence.
+Afterwards, a flashback sequence ensued, showing that for much of Momo's life, she was ignored due to lacking presence.